-- Know how to deal with negative situations or complaints
+- Dealing with negative feedback or complaints

 Having to create and manage meaningful content for distribution via specific social media channels such as Twitter, Facebook and LinkedIn can seem daunting, but being aware of few key principles will help you stay on top of your management.